-Blood pressure monitoring on the Samsung Galaxy Watch Active works via a companion app you’ll have to install separately called My BP Lab, developed in conjunction with the University of California, San Francisco (UCSF).
+Blood pressure monitoring on the Samsung Galaxy Watch Active works via a companion app you’ll have to install separately called My BP Lab, developed with the University of California, San Francisco (UCSF).

 Reconsider buying the Galaxy Watch Active if blood pressure monitoring is what you're after.

-If blood pressure monitoring is the reason you want the Galaxy Watch Active, I’d advise you reconsider.
-I’ve reached out to Samsung to ask if it has plans for a Samsung Health-based solution rather than My BP Lab, but am yet to receive a response.
-In time, blood pressure monitoring may become an integral part of the Galaxy Watch’s otherwise impressive fitness arsenal, but for now it’s a hard pass.
+If blood pressure monitoring is why you want the Galaxy Watch Active, I’d advise you to reconsider.
+I’ve reached out to Samsung to ask if it has plans for a Samsung Health-based solution rather than My BP Lab, but I have not received a response.
+In time, blood pressure monitoring may become an integral part of the Galaxy Watch’s otherwise impressive fitness toolbox, but for now, it’s a hard pass.

-The rest of the health tracking on the Galaxy Watch Active is… up for debate.
-I found its step count usually matched other wearables I have fairly closely, but it didn’t always agree with what Samsung Health said (even after freshly syncing) or what my phone’s step counter was reporting via Google Fit.
-Admittedly, when all your gadgets are reporting different results it’s not easy to pin the blame on any of them, so I can’t say this is definitely Samsung doing something wrong — at least regarding step count.
+The rest of the health tracking on the Samsung Galaxy Watch Active is up for debate.
+I found its step count usually matched other wearables I have reasonably closely.
+Still, it didn’t always agree with what Samsung Health said (even after freshly syncing) or what my phone’s step counter was reporting via Google Fit.
+Admittedly, when all your gadgets are reporting different results, it’s not easy to pin the blame on any of them, so I can’t say this is definitely Samsung doing something wrong — at least regarding step count.

 Heart-rate monitoring was another issue, with the Watch Active occasionally producing significantly different results to other wearables I own.
-Comparing it to the Huawei Watch GT, it was frequently off by a wide margin.
-While typing this with both watches on either wrist, I get a 60bpm reading on the Watch Active and 77bpm on the Huawei Watch GT – that’s a huge discrepancy of more than 25 percent.
+Comparing it to the HUAWEI Watch GT, it was frequently off by a wide margin.
+While typing this with both watches on either wrist, I get a 60bpm reading on the Watch Active and 77bpm on the HUAWEI Watch GT — that’s a huge discrepancy of more than 25%.

-While it’s possible the Watch GT is over-reporting, its reading stays relatively stable and fluctuates in a manner you’d expect.
-The Galaxy Watch Active, on the other hand, fluctuates constantly, with a resting rate that can rapidly change by 15-20bpm all while doing the same thing.
+While the Watch GT may be over-reporting, its reading stays relatively stable and fluctuates in a manner you’d expect.
+The Galaxy Watch Active, on the other hand, constantly fluctuates, with a resting rate that can rapidly change by 15-20bpm, all while doing the same thing.
 These erratic changes make me confident that it’s the culprit here.
 Under- or over-reporting heart rate is a real cause for concern, especially on a fitness tracker where accurate heart-rate monitoring is essential for activity target zones.

 Floor tracking on the Watch Active is atrocious.
-I live in a two-story home and as I write this I know I’ve been up and down the stairs at least a dozen times and yet the Galaxy Watch Active says I’ve only done one floor all day.
+I live in a two-story home, and as I write this, I know I’ve been up and down the stairs at least a dozen times, and yet the Galaxy Watch Active says I’ve only done one floor all day.
 The activity auto-tracking does kick in pretty reliably when walking or running, but the results it records aren’t there yet.
-The Watch Active can auto-detect seven exercises with a further 39 able to tracked by manually initiating them.
+The Watch Active can auto-detect seven exercises with a further 39 able to be tracked by manually initiating them.

-I could go on with multiple other health tracking quibbles but I’m sure the point is clear.
-As it stands right now, the Samsung Galaxy Watch Active is an excellent piece of hardware let down by bad tracking calibration.
-The good news about this is that this can likely be fixed with a software update, but I’d recommend you wait for that to arrive before investing in this watch.
+I could go on with multiple other health tracking quibbles, but I’m sure the point is clear.
+As it stands right now, the Samsung Galaxy Watch Active is an excellent piece of hardware let down by lousy tracking calibration.
+The good news is that this can likely be fixed with a software update, but I’d recommend you wait for that to arrive before investing in this watch.
 We’ll update this review if and when these issues are addressed.

 Samsung Health app

-The Samsung Health app is a huge, sprawling app with more nooks and crannies for the data-obsessed than you can poke a stick at.
-I won’t go into it in too much detail here as it is simply too massive to do justice, but rest assured you can while away many hours delving into all the data it stores.
-As mentioned above though, a lot of that data is of dubious accuracy so don’t invest too much in what it’s telling you.
+The Samsung Health app is a vast, sprawling app with more nooks and crannies for the data-obsessed than you can poke a stick at.
+I won’t go into it in too much detail here as it is simply too massive to do justice, but rest assured, you can while away many hours delving into all the data it stores.
+As mentioned above, though, much of that data is of dubious accuracy, so don’t invest too much in what it’s telling you.

-If you’re already familiar with Samsung Health you’ll be well versed in where to go, how to get the most out of it, and the best way to set the various options up.
-If you’re new to Samsung’s fitness app, however, expect a bit of a learning curve as you find your way around its many menus, options, and settings.
+If you’re already familiar with Samsung Health, you’ll be well versed in where to go, how to get the most out of it, and the best way to set the various options up.
+However, if you’re new to Samsung’s fitness app, expect a bit of a learning curve as you find your way around its many menus, options, and settings.

 You’ll need to install a dizzying array of apps at startup: the Galaxy Wearable app, the Galaxy Watch Active Plugin, Samsung Accessory Service, and then Samsung Health and Samsung Pay if you don’t already have them.

-The Wearable app lets you control everything on the watch with your phone and also lets you transfer content like music and images to it.
-The app can also be used to set up an SOS transmission to share your location with selected contacts in an emergency by quickly pressing the bottom button three times.
+The Wearable app lets you control everything on the watch with your phone and enables you to transfer content like music and images.
+The app can also set up an SOS transmission to share your location with selected contacts in an emergency by quickly pressing the bottom button three times.